Gabapentin Addiction: Symptoms, Causes, Effects and Treatment

 • Tolerance and Withdrawal: Gabapentin users may develop tolerance, need higher doses to achieve the desired effect, and experience withdrawal symptoms when they try to reduce or stop using it.

-• Negative Impact on Work and Education: Gabapentin addiction can lead to a decline in work or academic performance, potentially jeopardizing one’s career or educational goals.
+• Negative Impact on Work and Education: Gabapentin addiction in workplace can lead to a decline in work or academic performance, potentially jeopardizing one’s career or educational goals.

 • Health Risks: In some cases, misuse of gabapentin can lead to overdose, resulting in severe health complications or even death, especially when combined with other substances.